 Course outline: Students are taught and encouraged to find their own pathway by developing an individual theme.
 Using a variety of drawing and painting methods students develop ideas and apply a range of pictorial and technical approaches to their artworks.
-Students investigate a number of artist models
+Students investigate a number of artist models in order to gain a variety of understandings over this year-long course.

-Assessment: The course consists of 3 internal assessments - 12 credits, as well as an external portfolio assessment https://www.gordonharris.co.nz/product/31361-st-dominics-college-year-12-13-art-pack
+Assessment: The course consists of 3 internal assessments - 12 credits, as well as an external portfolio assessment 12 credits.

-12 credits.